MaxandL/cybersecurity-notes/hack-the-box/README.md

 # Hack The Box Academy

-En esta carpeta documento mi progreso en los módulos de Hack The Box Academy.
+In this folder I document my progress in the Hack The Box Academy modules.

 ## Módulos